Have you seen a chameleon in real life?

 I love teaching and I have spent more hours actually teaching this year than ever before.
 To me that is a huge win.

 So, what’s ahead?
 More research into my favorite artists.
 (I hear you calling my name, John Singer Sargent.)
 More creating art in my own voice while using more atypical materials and injecting more passion in my work.
-More teaching in new formats as well as the familiar formats: through TakeLessons, via Zoom classes, in-person workshops, and YouTube videos.
+More teaching in new formats as well as the familiar formats: via Zoom classes, in-person workshops, and YouTube videos.

 I’m going to take more time in 2023 to veg out, staring into forests, prairies, and sand dunes while just observing.
 I’m going to take more time to dance with my grandkids.
 More time, as a dear friend of mine, Ingrid, says, to “walk off the map.”
 This means to explore new places that are beyond the confines of a map.
 (What IS around the next corner?)